bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/adv_tutorial_0/adv_tutorial_0.md

 (λ (point) 0)
 ```

 That is, no matter what the position is, the brightness is always zero.
 We’ve included a procedure with this assignment called `render` that that rasterizes a shader for you and displays it.
-FOOTNOTE So if we type:
+So if we type:

 ```racket
 (render (λ (point) 0))